PyLabRobot/pylabrobot/docs/pylabrobot.liquid_handling.rst

 Resources
 ---------

 The subpackage :code:`resources` contains all resources used by the liquid handling package.
 You can use these to define deck layouts.
-Many of VENUS' resources are already implemented.
-If the resource is not implemented, you can implement it yourself by subclassing the appropriate class in :ref:`pylabrobot.liquid_handling.resources:abstract`.
+Many of VENUS' and Opentrons' resources are already implemented.
+If the resource is not implemented, you can implement it yourself by implementing or subclassing the appropriate class in :ref:`pylabrobot.liquid_handling.resources:abstract`.

 .. toctree::
   :maxdepth: 2